-Truman students like to ask the tougher questions and pursue the more complicated answers.
+The typical Truman student asks the tougher questions and pursues the more complicated answers.
 They challenge each, care about each other, and want to make the world better.
-Virtually all 250 student organizations undertake advocacy, service, or professional preparation.
+Virtually all of our nearly 240 student organizations undertake advocacy, service, or professional preparation.

 Our faculty in each of our academic departments display a strong commitment to quality teaching and to serving as positive role models in and out of the classroom.
 Truman's enrollment allows for an approximate 16:1 student/teacher ratio with 95% of classes having less than 40 students which means professors get to know their students on a first-name basis.
 They advise academic clubs and honor societies.
 They suggest internships and research.
 They pursue excellence in teaching and compelling scholarship—guiding, mentoring, and challenging their students to explore the questions that matter.

-The curiosity that fuels Truman’s intellectual pursuits produces knowledgeable alumni, questioning, learning, understanding, and expanding a shared knowledge base in a wide range of industries and professions.
+The curiosity that fuels Truman’s intellectual pursuits produces accomplished alumni — people who are constantly questioning, learning, understanding, and expanding a shared knowledge base in a wide range of industries and professions.
 They pursue lives as capable professionals, engaged citizens, and supportive colleagues.